 Events at Castle de Haar

 As well as just visiting for a little look-see, or to have a picnic, you can also attend regular events at Castle de Haar.
 If you have the money you can even hold a wedding there!
 One of the most famous events is Elfia (which used to be known as Elf Fantasy Fair); a huge costume and fantasy festival.
 Elfia is held twice per year, in spring at Castle de Haar and in autumn at Castle Arcen (which is in the south of the country).
 During Elfia people from all over the Netherlands and the world come together to show amazing costumes, listen to music, wander among stalls and take part in activities or even listen to lectures.
 Elfia crosses many genres, with fantasy, sceience fiction, LARP, gothic, manga, cosplay and historical reenactment elements.
 Previous guests of honour have included Terry Pratchett, Robert Jordan, Brian Froud, Stanislav Ianevski (the actor who played Viktor Krum in the Harry Potter movies!) and Christopher Paolini.
-I haven’t attended Elfia yet, although Dennis has a couple of times in the past.
-I’m hoping to go to next year’s spring event!
-Check out the website for more about Elfia.
+Read more about my visit to Elfia at Castle de Haar here.